-When you’re looking for a healthy reset, finding fast recipes you can pull together with what you have on hand can be a challenge, especially when you are trying to cook three meals a day, often for multiple people.
+When you’re looking for a healthy reset, finding fast recipes (like Avocado Egg Salad) you can pull together with what you have on hand can be a challenge, especially when you are trying to cook three meals a day, often for multiple people.

 Speaking of canned items we all may or may not have purchased too much of over the last few months, this recipe also makes good use of canned white beans.

 The beans add creamy texture and satisfying fiber and protein.
 I bet you’ll want them in your tuna salad from now on!
 (Be sure to try this Chickpea Tuna Salad too.)